Jessica Harrie

 Executive Director

-Outside of her solo performances, Harrie is a founding member of the Vier Vrienden Clarinet Quartet and the Mementos Trio (clarinet, cello and piano) and she works to promote music, both old and new for these ensembles.
+Outside of her solo performances, Dr. Harrie is a founding member the Mementos Trio (clarinet, cello and piano) and she works to promote music both old and new for this ensemble.
 She is also a member of Coin Op.
 Studios, a video game music collective that has released eight albums of video game covers and original compositions.
-As part of her DMA research, Harrie founded the Clarinet Ensemble Music Wiki, a resource to help clarinetists and teachers select level-appropriate music for small to large clarinet ensembles.
-Harrie also released the mobile application, Clarinet Fingering Companion, which is available for free in the Google Play store.
+As part of her DMA research, Dr. Harrie founded the Clarinet Ensemble Music Wiki, a resource to help clarinetists and teachers select level-appropriate music for small to large clarinet ensembles.